Hugh Roe O'Donnell: Imprisonment

 O'Donnell arrived in Dublin on 25 September; Queen Elizabeth I was informed the next day.
 The four hostages were imprisoned in Dublin Castle, most likely in one of the gate towers.
-Within three months, Tyrone was lobbying the queen for O'Donnell's release.
+Within three months, Tyrone was lobbying the Queen for O'Donnell's release.
 In 1588, he offered a bribe of £1000 to William FitzWilliam, Perrot's successor as Lord Deputy, plus £300 to newly-appointed officials.
 Tyrone was later accused of offering a further £1000 to Dublin Castle's constable.
 In spring 1588, Iníon Dubh offered Perrot a bribe of £2000 plus sureties and hostages for her son's release.
 After the Spanish Armada's September 1588 shipwreck in Inishowen, Hugh McManus unsuccessfully offered the government thirty captured Spanish officers in exchange for his son.
 In 1590, FitzWilliam indicated a willingness to release O'Donnell, but this came to naught.

-"It was anguish and sickness of mind and great pain to [Hugh Roe] to be as he was, and it was not on his own account but because of the great helplessness in which his [kinsmen and subjects] were, owing to their expulsion and banishment to other territories throughout Erin.
+"It was anguish and sickness of mind and great pain to [O'Donnell] to be as he was, and it was not on his own account but because of the great helplessness in which his [kinsmen and subjects] were, owing to their expulsion and banishment to other territories throughout Erin.
 He was always meditating and searching how to find a way of escape."